inhouse-work/protos-protoform/README.md

 This gem follows the same conventions as Superform with some key differences:

-- Components are expected to inherit from `Protos::Component` so your `ApplicationComponent` should inherit from that
+- All components inherit from `Protos::Component`

 ## Development